Sports Premium – Summary for 2017-2018 and Plans for 2018-19

-Physical Education (PE) is an important part of pupil’s learning and education.
-It provides opportunities for pupils to be creative and competitive in groups and/or in teams, whilst promoting positive attitudes towards PE and healthy lifestyles.
-At Nutfield Church (C of E) Primary School, two PE sessions per week are dedicated to physical activity in the curriculum for each class, plus other opportunities to take part in sports and PE, both during and outside school hours.
+Physical Education (PE) is an important part of a child’s education.
+It provides opportunities for pupils to be creative and competitive individually, in groups and in teams, whilst promoting positive attitudes towards PE and healthy lifestyles.
+At Nutfield Church (C of E) Primary School, two PE sessions per week are dedicated to physical activity in the curriculum for each class.
+There are also plenty of other opportunities to take part in sports and PE, both during and outside school hours.

-The government is providing £150 million per year of sport premium funding to enhance primary sport for the academic year 2016- 2017, and has pledged to do so until 2020.
-Funding for the academic year from September 2016 to July 2017 for Nutfield Church (C of E) Primary School was £8,865 comprised of a lump sum of £8,000, plus a premium of £5 per pupil in Years 1 to 6.
+The government is providing £300 million per year of sport premium funding to enhance primary sport for the academic year 2017- 2018, and has pledged to do so until 2020.
+Funding for the academic year from September 2017 to July 2018 for Nutfield Church (C of E) Primary School was increased to £16,000 plus £10 per pupil in Years 1 – 6.

-We continue to invest the Sports Premium in a variety of ways to improve the quality and breadth of our PE and sports provision and to increase the enjoyment and participation in PE and sport throughout the school, so that all our pupils develop healthier lifestyles and reach the performance levels they are capable of.
+We continue to invest the Sports Premium in a variety of ways to improve the quality and breadth of our PE and sports provision and to increase the enjoyment and participation in PE and sport throughout the school, so that all our pupils benefit from the advantages this brings.

 This means that you should use the premium to: